matter-labs/zksync-lite-docs/docs/dev/nfts/README.md

 sidebarDepth: 3
 ---

-# NFTs in zkSync 1.x
+# NFTs in zkSync Lite

-Support for NFTs on zkSync 1.x is here!
+Support for NFTs on zkSync Lite is here!
 Functions include minting, transferring, and atomically swapping NFTs.
 Users will also be able to withdraw NFTs to Layer 1.

-This page demonstrates how NFTs are implemented in zkSync 1.x and provides a tutorial for you to integrate NFTs into your project.
+This page demonstrates how NFTs are implemented in zkSync Lite and provides a tutorial for you to integrate NFTs into your project.

 - [Overview](#overview)